7enTropy7/Shor-s-Algorithm_Quantum/README.md

 # Shor-s-Algorithm_Quantum

-This project has been done in collaboration with @awnonbhowmik.
+This project has been done in collaboration with @github.com/awnonbhowmik